2. Flynn effect and other statistical studies

 In his descriptive analysis, tall parents have tall children, but not so tall on average, and short parents have short children, but not so much.
 He denominated these observations a regression to the mean.

-Perhaps the phenomena in which the famous regression to the mean takes place can be explained in greater detail with a multifactor analysis approach.
+Perhaps the phenomena in which the famous regression to the mean takes place needs a multifactor analysis approach.

 There is no general agreement on the stability of these capacities throughout life, although it seems the average environmental influence is higher in early ages than maturity, which is contrary to expectations.